 Last summer Andy worked for Ho-Chunk, Inc.’s in-house Legal Department doing transactional and litigation work to support Ho-Chunk, Inc.’s subsidiary companies.
 She valued the opportunity to learn about the role sovereign immunity plays in Ho-Chunk, Inc.’s operations.
 She is the current Treasurer for the National Native American Law Students Association (“NNALSA”) and served as NNALSA’s Area 8 Representative during the 2018-2019 school year.

 Andy appreciates the paramount impact that NARF’s work has on our tribal communities and hopes to serve the people in a similar capacity.
-As a longtime advocate of recycling and healthy eating, Andy hopes to use her JD to affect changes in Indian Country that will improve the environment and the health of our people.
+As a longtime advocate of recycling and healthy eating, Andy hopes to use her JD to effect changes in Indian Country that will improve the environment and the health of our people.